Lovejoy (band): 2023–2024: Wake Up & It's Over, and From Studio 4

 On 10 February 2023, Lovejoy released the single "Call Me What You Like" through AWAL.
 The single peaked at number 32 on the Official UK Top 40 chart.
 The song would later be featured on their third EP, Wake Up & It's Over, which was released on 12 May 2023 and debuted at number 5 on the UK Album Chart.
 In addition, "Portrait of a Blank Slate" from the EP was featured in the soundtrack for EA Sports FC 24.
 On 7 April 2023, under the Anvil Cat alias, the band surprise-released an EP titled From Studio 4.
 It contains acoustic versions of the songs from their debut EP, Are You Alright?, as well as a previously unreleased track, "Tomorrow".

 In May 2023, the band performed in London for a Spotify event titled Our Generation.
 They released two songs from the session as part of Spotify Singles, including an acoustic version of "Call Me What You Like" and a cover of "The Perfect Pair" by Beabadoobee.
 Gold said the band had "been huge admirers of Beabadoobee for a while now and love the melody of this song, so it was great to give it our own Lovejoy twist".

 In June 2023, the band appeared on the front cover of issue 77 of the music magazine Dork.
 On 25 June 2023, Lovejoy performed at Glastonbury Festival on the BBC Music Introducing stage.
 They have also performed at Rock Werchter, TRNSMT, the Montreux Jazz Festival, Osheaga, and Lollapalooza.
 They performed at Leeds Festival on 25 August 2023, and Reading Festival on 27 August 2023.
 They started their Wake Up & It's Over Tour across the United Kingdom in September 2023, notably with James Marriott as a support act for the Birmingham, London and Manchester shows.
-On 16 January 2024, it was announced that Lovejoy would be playing at Coachella.
-On 21 March, the band cancelled their Coachella, Boston Calling, Bonnaroo, and Fox Theater Pomona appearances, citing "concerns over Wilbur's mental health", before taking a short hiatus following allegations of abuse and sexual assault against Gold.
 In June 2024, the band announced their first Australian shows would be taking place from August.